speckdavid/shakey2016/Readme.md

 ## 3. Create a new scenario (Simulation or Real World PR2)

-In this section we explain how to set up your own scenario for the Shakey 2016 system.
+In this section we explain how you can create your own scenario for the Shakey 2016 system.
 It is possible to use a simulation by building a map with gazebo.
 Or you can use a real world scenario with a real world PR2.

 <br>